taddeus/wspy/README.md

 sent later when the socket is ready.
 The client argument is again a modified `Connection` instance, with a non-blocking `send()` method (`recv` is still blocking, use the server's `onmessage` callback instead).

+The asynchronous server has one additional method which you can implement:
+`AsyncServer.onsent(self, client, message)`, which is called after a message has completely been written to the socket.
+You will probably not need this unless you are doing something advanced or have to clear a buffer in a high-performance application.

 Extensions